Alphabet Inc. (NASDAQ:GOOGL) Shares Sold by DBK Financial Counsel LLC

-DBK Financial Counsel LLC decreased its holdings in Alphabet Inc. (NASDAQ:GOOGL – Free Report) by 4.6% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 1,775 shares of the information services provider’s stock after selling 85 shares during the quarter.
-DBK Financial Counsel LLC’s holdings in Alphabet were worth $248,000 as of its most recent filing with the SEC.
+DBK Financial Counsel LLC cut its holdings in shares of Alphabet Inc. (NASDAQ:GOOGL – Free Report) by 4.6% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 1,775 shares of the information services provider’s stock after selling 85 shares during the period.
+DBK Financial Counsel LLC’s holdings in Alphabet were worth $248,000 at the end of the most recent reporting period.

-Several other institutional investors have also modified their holdings of GOOGL.
-BDL Capital Management bought a new stake in Alphabet in the fourth quarter valued at about $7,297,000.
-Renaissance Investment Group LLC increased its holdings in Alphabet by 0.8% in the fourth quarter.
-Renaissance Investment Group LLC now owns 95,990 shares of the information services provider’s stock valued at $13,409,000 after buying an additional 797 shares during the last quarter. &PARTNERS increased its holdings in Alphabet by 272.3% in the fourth quarter. &PARTNERS now owns 23,506 shares of the information services provider’s stock valued at $3,278,000 after buying an additional 17,193 shares during the last quarter.
-Castle Rock Wealth Management LLC bought a new stake in Alphabet in the fourth quarter valued at about $2,066,000.
-Finally, Arlington Financial Advisors LLC increased its holdings in Alphabet by 1.5% in the fourth quarter.
-Arlington Financial Advisors LLC now owns 29,307 shares of the information services provider’s stock valued at $4,094,000 after buying an additional 419 shares during the last quarter.
-Institutional investors and hedge funds own 35.08% of the company’s stock.
+Several other hedge funds and other institutional investors have also made changes to their positions in the business.
+DC Investments Management LLC acquired a new stake in Alphabet in the first quarter worth approximately $114,000.
+Bridgefront Capital LLC acquired a new stake in Alphabet in the first quarter worth approximately $225,000.
+Worth Asset Management LLC acquired a new stake in Alphabet in the first quarter worth approximately $206,000.
+Eudaimonia Advisors LLC lifted its position in Alphabet by 15.1% in the first quarter.
+Eudaimonia Advisors LLC now owns 99 shares of the information services provider’s stock worth $275,000 after purchasing an additional 13 shares during the period.
+Finally, Aspire Capital Advisors LLC acquired a new stake in Alphabet in the first quarter worth approximately $281,000.
+35.08% of the stock is currently owned by institutional investors and hedge funds.

+GOOGL has been the subject of a number of recent research reports.
+JMP Securities increased their price objective on Alphabet from $150.00 to $160.00 and gave the company a “market outperform” rating in a research report on Wednesday, January 31st.
+Wedbush reiterated an “outperform” rating and set a $160.00 price objective on shares of Alphabet in a research report on Wednesday, January 31st.
+Barclays cut their price objective on Alphabet from $180.00 to $173.00 and set an “overweight” rating for the company in a research report on Wednesday, January 31st.
+Royal Bank of Canada reiterated an “outperform” rating and set a $155.00 price objective on shares of Alphabet in a research report on Wednesday, January 31st.
+Finally, KeyCorp increased their price objective on Alphabet from $153.00 to $165.00 and gave the company an “overweight” rating in a research report on Monday, January 29th.
+Five analysts have rated the stock with a hold rating, twenty-seven have given a buy rating and two have issued a strong buy rating to the stock.
+According to MarketBeat, Alphabet presently has an average rating of “Moderate Buy” and an average price target of $153.65.

 Alphabet Price Performance

-In other news, CEO Sundar Pichai sold 22,500 shares of the company’s stock in a transaction on Wednesday, December 20th.
-The shares were sold at an average price of $141.43, for a total value of $3,182,175.00.
-Following the transaction, the chief executive officer now directly owns 2,407,688 shares of the company’s stock, valued at $340,519,313.84.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-In other Alphabet news, insider John Kent Walker sold 28,281 shares of the stock in a transaction on Thursday, December 28th.
-The shares were sold at an average price of $141.40, for a total transaction of $3,998,933.40.
-Following the transaction, the insider now directly owns 25,002 shares of the company’s stock, valued at $3,535,282.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Sundar Pichai sold 22,500 shares of the stock in a transaction on Wednesday, December 20th.
-The stock was sold at an average price of $141.43, for a total transaction of $3,182,175.00.
-Following the transaction, the chief executive officer now directly owns 2,407,688 shares in the company, valued at $340,519,313.84.
+In other Alphabet news, CFO Ruth Porat sold 48,077 shares of Alphabet stock in a transaction on Friday, March 8th.
+The shares were sold at an average price of $137.22, for a total value of $6,597,125.94.
+Following the sale, the chief financial officer now directly owns 1,777,106 shares in the company, valued at approximately $243,854,485.32.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In other Alphabet news, CFO Ruth Porat sold 48,077 shares of Alphabet stock in a transaction on Friday, March 8th.
+The shares were sold at an average price of $137.22, for a total value of $6,597,125.94.
+Following the sale, the chief financial officer now directly owns 1,777,106 shares in the company, valued at approximately $243,854,485.32.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Sundar Pichai sold 22,500 shares of the business’s stock in a transaction dated Wednesday, March 6th.
+The stock was sold at an average price of $132.70, for a total transaction of $2,985,750.00.
+Following the transaction, the chief executive officer now owns 2,332,691 shares in the company, valued at $309,548,095.70.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 279,159 shares of company stock valued at $39,220,185 in the last three months.
-0.88% of the stock is currently owned by company insiders.
+In the last ninety days, insiders have sold 279,159 shares of company stock valued at $39,220,185.
+0.88% of the stock is owned by corporate insiders.

 Alphabet Inc offers various products and platforms in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, including ads, Android, Chrome, devices, Gmail, Google Drive, Google Maps, Google Photos, Google Play, Search, and YouTube.